Parijnanashram III: Death

-After abdication, Swamiji settled down at the Jnānānand, an ashram He had constructed in the town of Karla in Maharashtra.
-He continued His pursuits of welfare, but with the freedom of extending it to all people irrespective of creed, caste or status.
+After abdication, Swamiji settled down at the Jnānānand, an ashram he had constructed in the town of Karla in Maharashtra.
+He continued his pursuits of welfare, but with the freedom of extending it to all people irrespective of creed, caste or status.
 The Vocational Centre at Virar and the Shāntisukhada are proof in that respect.

-On August 27, 1991, Swamiji, suddenly left for Bangalore to be at the Chitrapur Math there, the place where His Guru Swami Ānandāshram had died.
+On August 27, 1991, Swamiji, suddenly left for Bangalore to be at the Chitrapur Math there, the place where his Guru Swami Ānandāshram had died.
 Two days later, on August 29, 1991, Swami Parijñānāshram III died at the young age of 44.

-He had not accepted a shishya (disciple) to succeed Him as the head of the community and continue the Guru Parampara as a result of the discontentment some people in the community had against him.
-He felt that any shishya adopted by Him might not be accepted by those same people.
+He had not accepted a shishya (disciple) to succeedhim as the head of the community and continue the Guru Parampara as a result of the discontentment some people in the community had against him.
+He felt that any shishya adopted by him might not be accepted by those same people.
 The samādhi of Swami Parijñānāshram III is located next to the Durga Parameshwari Temple at Karla.